gohugoio/hugo/content/tutorials/github_pages_blog.md

 # Come Back
 cd ..
 ```
-7. `./deploy.sh "Your optional commit message"` to send changes to `<username>.github.io` (carefull, you may also want to commit changes on the `<your-project>-hugo` repo).
+7. `./deploy.sh "Your optional commit message"` to send changes to `<username>.github.io` (careful, you may also want to commit changes on the `<your-project>-hugo` repo).

-That's it, your personal page is running at [http://username.github.io](http://username.github.io) (after up to 10 minutes delay).
+That's it!
+Your personal page is running at [http://username.github.io](http://username.github.io) (after up to 10 minutes delay).

 ## Conclusion

 Hopefully this tutorial helped you get your website off its feet and out into the open!
-If you have any further questions feel free to contact the community through the [mailing lists](/community/mailing-list).
+If you have any further questions, feel free to contact the community through the [discussion forum](/community/mailing-list).